Interact with the ICP ledger

 --ledger-canister-id).
 This simplifies interacting with a local ledger deployment or other tokens that provide the same interface.

 Get the ICP balance of a specific account:

 dfx ledger --network ic balance <account-id>

 In many cases you want to check the main account balance of a specific principal.
-You can use the following command for this:
+You can combine the

 dfx ledger --network ic balance $(dfx ledger account-id --of-principal <principal-id>)